What is software deployment?

 How do you choose the right software deployment solution?

-Selecting the right software deployment tools requires weighing your needs and goals against the solution’s features.
+Whether you just want to install the occasional Windows Update or maintain a diverse collection of apps, selecting the right software deployment tools requires weighing your needs and goals against a solution’s features.
 Generally, a remote software deployment tool gives your team members more flexibility since they don’t have to physically access each machine in the fleet.
 However, consider these steps to decide what’s best for your business:

 Assess your budget